vlutton/encore-ui/guides/roadmap.md

 ## Providing Feeback

-Encore UI is built for the folks implementing the framework, so it's crucial to recieve feedback on its implementation.
+Encore-UI is built for the folks implementing the framework, so it's crucial to recieve feedback on its implementation.

 ### Creating new issues